 How hyper-personalization ties in with localization

-Localization is about sending the right message, to the right customer, at the right time, and in the right place.
-Hyper-personalization on the other hand targets specific users, whereas localization looks at specific markets, based on regions and creates messaging using local images and languages.
-A good example of localization in action is with McDonalds.
+Localization is about sending the right message, to the right customer, at the right time and in the right place. localization looks at particular markets based on regions and creates messaging using local images and languages.
+An excellent example of localization in action is with McDonald’s.
+Hyper-personalization, on the other hand, targets very specific users,

-While they have a set menu with a few staples, it’s adapted for each region.
+Localization is adapted for each region.
 For example, in the Middle East, pork-derived products aren’t served at all.
 Another example is India- the population of vegetarians in India is incredibly high, and there’s also a low population of people who eat beef.
-It would be nonsensical to provide an American menu, where the star of the menu is beef.
-What McDonalds did instead was a complete redesign of the menu with more options of veggie burgers.
+It would be nonsensical to provide an American menu where the star of the menu is beef.
+What McDonald’s did instead was a complete redesign of the menu with more options of veggie burgers.

 Another example is Starbucks.
-There’s a summer menu filled with iced coffees, lemonades, iced teas, and frappuccinos, and there’s a winter menu with hot coffees, and spiced teas.
-Starbucks is all over the world, and their pumpkin spiced lattes cause an uproar in the months of October to around January.
-But does it make sense to advertise that latte to those in the Southern Hemisphere, who are just about to experience hot breezes and summery nights?
+There’s a summer menu filled with iced coffees, lemonades, iced teas, and frappuccinos, and there’s a winter menu with hot coffees and spiced teas.
+Starbucks is worldwide, and their pumpkin spiced lattes cause an uproar from October to around January.
+But does it make sense to advertise that latte to those in the Southern Hemisphere who are just about to experience hot breezes and summery nights?
 Starbucks instead sends coupons and deals and messages that follow the summer menu.

 Achieving hyper-personalization with localization

-Hyper-personalization in tandem with localization is the future of marketing, but only a small handful of brands are leveraging this strategy.
+Hyper-personalization in tandem with localization is the future of marketing, but only a small handful of brands leverage this strategy.
 Here are a couple of ways on how to deliver hyper-personalized content at a scale.

 Localize your webpages